Stop Telling Asian Women Who to Date

 Throughout history, there’s been a trend of colonialism and the taking of women by men as a sign of possession, power and authority.
 The harassment of Asian women by Asian men is rife with these themes.
 In a recent interview with The Cut, Lana Condor described it thus: “You are being racist unknowingly and continuing to put us in a box that we don’t need to be in,” she said.
 “It’s offensive to me—you’re continuing to promote tribalism.”

-And yes, there is truth to the idea that Asian men have been emasculated in pop culture in comparison to white men.
+And, yes, there is truth to the idea that Asian men have been emasculated in pop culture in comparison to white men.
 But shaming Asian women to date them—or to stop dating white men—doesn’t solve that problem.
 “The issue here isn’t ‘internalized racism.’
 The issue here is men thinking they get to control women, especially women of their own ethnicity.
 It’s misogyny hiding behind the mask of anti-racism.
 And it’s bullshit,” Celeste Ng wrote on Twitter.

 Women don’t exist to serve your need for validation.

 Natalie Tran was met with so much criticism for her white husband that she created a documentary, titled White Male Asian Female, on her normally humor-heavy YouTube channel, CommunityChannel.
-In the video, Asian pick-up artist JT Tran explains that Asian boys often grow up emasculated and are told they’re not as desirable as white men, which might be why they’re raising their voices.
+In the video, Asian pickup artist JT Tran explains that Asian boys often grow up emasculated and are told they’re not as desirable as white men, which might be why they’re raising their voices.
 But is harassing Asian women online and demanding their romantic affection the answer?
 Of course not.
 There’s an entitlement and possessiveness inherent in that explanation that amounts to saying, “You were ours to begin with.”
 Here’s some news: We were never yours.
 We are not items to be owned.
 Your masculinity isn’t quantified by how many women desire you.
 Women don’t exist to serve your need for validation.

 MORE: How ‘Crazy Rich Asians’ Highlights Hollywood’s Ethnic Casting Problem

 What about the situation where the race-based dating restriction is self-imposed?
 There are some Asian women who see the fact that they have never dated an Asian man as a point of pride—and that is equally close-minded.
-Which may be why Constance Wu removed a line from Crazy Rich Asians in which her character refers to her ‘No Asians’ dating policy.
+Which may be why Constance Wu removed a line from Crazy Rich Asians in which her character refers to her “No Asians” dating policy.
 Using race as the primary criteria for determining whether a person is a suitable mate is fatally flawed—whether you impose it on yourself, or someone else tries to impose it on you.

 Focus on raising these men up rather than putting women down.